tdegenko/OSwh5/README.txt

 There were two test cases constructed.
 The first to modify active referenced, and inactive referenced counts and the second to test all other counts.
     The first worked by memory mapping a file and then reading from it.
-This results in the pages alocated to the file being marked as refferenced, and epending on the frequency of the reads they can be in either the active or inactive lists when marked.
+This results in the pages allocated to the file being marked as referenced, and depending on the frequency of the reads they can be in either the active or inactive lists when marked.

-    The second worked by repeatedly mallocing memory untill the kernel had to make it inactive, and then eventually evict it.
+    The second worked by repeatedly mallocing memory until the kernel had to make it inactive, and then eventually evict it.

 We combined these two tests into one program, which we used to compare the overall efficacy